Temporary to Permanent Jobs

 Rasmussen offers the following tips for landing a temporary job that could turn into a temp to perm job opportunity:

-45 percent of employers said they're not accepting applications for seasonal jobs after October.
+Apply early: 45 percent of employers said they're not accepting applications for seasonal jobs after October.
 80 percent are not accepting applications beyond November.

-A lack of enthusiasm is the number one pet peeve of seasonal hiring managers as indicated by 59 percent of respondents.
+Show that you’re excited about the opportunity: A lack of enthusiasm is the number one pet peeve of seasonal hiring managers as indicated by 59 percent of respondents.

-Employee discounts are a great perk especially during the holiday season, but 31 percent of hiring managers said they are turned off by workers who appear to want the deal more than the opportunity.
+Don’t say you want the job for the discount: Employee discounts are a great perk especially during the holiday season, but 31 percent of hiring managers said they are turned off by workers who appear to want the deal more than the opportunity.

-30 percent of seasonal hiring managers said they were deterred from hiring a candidate because that person had little knowledge of the company or its products.
+Get to know the company before the interview: 30 percent of seasonal hiring managers said they were deterred from hiring a candidate because that person had little knowledge of the company or its products.

-If you are interviewing for a job in a retail clothing store, it's a good idea to show up dressed in an outfit from that store.
+Follow the dress code: If you are interviewing for a job in a retail clothing store, it's a good idea to show up dressed in an outfit from that store.
 For 15 percent of hiring managers, wearing a competitor's ensemble deterred them from hiring a potential candidate.

 How to Turn Temp Into Perm